 Employment Services at RSI

 Employment Services at RSI utilizes person-centered, evidence-based practices to promote employment stabilization and long-term job retention.
-Grounded in a strengths-based perspective, we examine each job seeker’s skills, interests, and and goals to identify and secure long-term careers and employment.
+Grounded in a strengths-based perspective, we examine each job seeker’s skills, interests, and goals to identify and secure long-term careers and employment.

 Discovery services that help a person gain a better understanding of competitive, integrated employment opportunities in their community.
 Exploration activities and experiences strengthen a person’s knowledge, interests and preferences so they can make informed decisions about competitive employment.